 “Travis is from both professional baseball and the New Zealand National Program,” head coach Lonni Alameda said when Wilson first arrived in the summer 2011.
 “From the first time I met Travis I knew he would be a great fit for our program.
 It is not often you come across someone that has played the same game that the girls do and yet has 10 years of Major League Baseball experience.
 He is personable and he has won at the highest level of this game from the men’s side.
 He has played every position you can on the field and has been among some of the world’s best in men’s fastpitch.
 I believe Travis will be able to relate to the players on a unique level as he stills plays the game.
 He is excited about this opportunity and can help our program get to the next level.”

-Alameda's words have become prophetic so far, with Wilson doing an excellent job of working with each student-athlete and enhancing their overall game.
-In just three seasons of work, countless players have improved their batting average and expanded their defensive abilities through the work of Wilson.
+Alameda’s words have become prophetic so far, with Wilson doing an excellent job of working with each student-athlete and enhancing their overall game.
+In just four seasons of work, countless players have improved their offense and expanded their defensive abilities through the work of Wilson.

 From 1996-2004, Wilson played seven seasons in the Atlanta Braves organization covering all stops from Rookie Ball to Triple-A. He enjoyed much success in his professional stint, being named an All-Star for the Appalachian League (1998), South Atlantic League (1999) and the Carolina League (2000).
 He was named Carolina League Player of the Year for the Myrtle Beach Pelicans, and led the Grapefruit League in hitting for the Braves during spring training in 2001.

-Wilson ended his professional career in 2004 with the Cincinnati Reds' organization in Chattanooga, Tenn.
+Wilson ended his professional career in 2004 with the Cincinnati Reds’ organization in Chattanooga, Tenn.
 As a softball player in New Zealand for the Black Sox, he made his debut as a 16-year old in 1994 and was named both the New Zealand Softballer of the Year and the Canterbury Softballer of the Year after posting a team-best .396 batting average in 1996.
-He would earn the Canterbury Player of the Year honor multiple times and become one of his country's biggest softball ambassadors.
+He would earn the Canterbury Player of the Year honor multiple times and become one of his country’s biggest softball ambassadors.
 Wilson also was named the New Zealand Softballer of the Year in 1996 and 2006.

 Wilson is married to his wife, Jill.
 The two have a son named Tyler and a daughter named Josie.